grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] make sure any compass bearing degrees references are oriented to the globe, not relative to the boat
 * [ ] add 'sail' label to diagrams (since it's a technical term you use often in the book)
 * [ ] add 'sleeping racks' to labels on diagram? (since it's a technical term you use often in the book)
+* [ ] revisions for Gregory death scene:
+	* blood rains down through the open hatch (though they don't see Gregory at all)
+	* as they dive, shave-and-a-haircut, shave-and-a-haircut, shave-and-a-haircut taps out above them on the sail.
 * [ ] cargo bay or cargo hold?
 (Fix on diagram too)
 	* I think it's a hold on a ship
 * [ ] bring Sylvia's first name into the story. it's too repetitive to refer to her without it.